 News

-Recently, GM announced that it would phase out the Ultium battery brand to further expand the types of battery chemistries used in its EVs.
-Since launching the Ultium brand in 2020, GM has incorporated NCM battery technology into various models, including those from Chevrolet, Cadillac, and Hummer.
-However, the Ultium brand did not achieve the expected market success, prompting GM to adjust its battery strategy.
+Since launching the Ultium battery brand in 2020, GM has used ternary battery technology in multiple EV models, including Chevrolet, Cadillac, and Hummer vehicles.
+However, the Ultium brand has not met market expectations, prompting GM to adjust its battery strategy.

-Notably, on September 25, SAIC-GM jointly launched a 6C ultra-fast charging lifepo4 battery with CATL, which is planned to be implemented in its newly upgraded 900V high-voltage battery architecture starting in 2025.
+Notably, on September 25, SAIC-GM, in collaboration with CATL, unveiled the 6C ultra-fast charging LFP battery, which is planned to be used starting in 2025 in its newly upgraded Ultium Energy quasi-900V high-voltage battery architecture.

-In recent years, lifepo4 batteries have gained increasing popularity among overseas automakers.
-Tesla, Volkswagen, BMW, Mercedes-Benz, Ford, Hyundai, Renault, Nissan, Toyota, Honda, and other international carmakers have either started or plan to expand the use of lifepo4 batteries.
-Tesla CEO Elon Musk has stated that in the future, two-thirds of Tesla cars will use lifepo4 batteries, while one-third may still rely on NCM batteries.
+In recent years, LFP batteries have increasingly gained favor among international automakers.
+Companies such as Tesla, Volkswagen, BMW, Mercedes-Benz, Ford, Hyundai, Renault, Nissan, Toyota, and Honda have already adopted or plan to further expand the use of LFP batteries.
+Tesla CEO Elon Musk stated that two-thirds of future Tesla vehicles will use LFP batteries, while one-third may use ternary batteries.

-In China, the world's largest EV market, lifepo4 batteries now have twice the market share of NCM batteries.
-Data from the Power Battery Application Branch shows that in the first half of this year, China's installed capacity of power batteries reached 203.7 GWh.
-Of this, NCM batteries accounted for 71.1 GWh (34.9%), a year-on-year increase of 19.3%; while lifepo4 batteries accounted for 132.5 GWh (65.1%), up 32.8% year-on-year.
+In China, the world’s largest EV market, LFP batteries now account for about twice the market share of ternary batteries in the power battery sector.
+According to data from the China Power Battery Application Branch, in the first half of this year, China’s installed EV battery capacity reached approximately 203.7 GWh.
+Of this, ternary batteries accounted for 71.1 GWh, or 34.9%, up 19.3% year-over-year, while LFP batteries reached 132.5 GWh, or 65.1%, up 32.8% year-over-year.

-It's not just GM; the entire U.S. market is increasing its investment in lifepo4 battery production.
-According to data from Adamas Intelligence, lifepo4 batteries currently account for less than 20% of announced U.S. battery production capacity.
-However, the consultancy predicts that by the mid-2030s, the share of lifepo4 batteries in the U.S. will rise to nearly 30%.
+It’s not just GM; the entire U.S. market is stepping up its LFP battery deployment.
+According to Adamas Intelligence, LFP batteries currently make up less than 20% of announced battery capacity in the U.S., but the consultancy predicts that by the mid-2030s, the share of LFP batteries in the U.S. will approach 30%.

 Contact Details